TylerDeaver/Azure-SOC/README.md

 ## Conclusion

-In this project I created a mini, but effective, honeynet in Microsoft Azure and configured a Log Analytics workspace to ingest logs.
-I also used Microsoft Sentinel to trigger alerts and create incidents based on the ingested logs.
-Additionally, I measured several metrics in order to quantitatively compare the effectiveness of hardening and security controls.
-The result of hardening and security controls showed a 66% reduction in Windows Security Events, a 99% reduction in Linux Events, and a 100% reduction in security alerts, incidents, and malicious inbound network traffic.
-I would note the drastic decrease is largely due to not simulating regular user activity.
-In a real network, I would expect authorized users to generate security events and alerts, even though they may be false positives.
+In this project a small, but effective, honeynet was built in Microsoft Azure and Log Analytics workspace was used to ingest logs from the environment's resources.
+Microsoft Sentinel was then configured to trigger alerts and create incidents based on the ingested logs.
+Additionally, several metrics were recorded in order to quantitatively compare the effectiveness of hardening and security controls.
+The implementation of the hardening and security controls showed a 66% reduction in Windows Security Events, a 99% reduction in Linux Events, and a 100% reduction in security alerts, incidents, and malicious inbound network traffic.
+While the results show a significant improvement, the 100% reduction in three categories is largely due to not simulating regular user activity.
+In a real network, authorized users would likely generate security events and alerts to some degree, even if these triggers may be false positives.

+## Quick Note
-In the future, I plan to conduct this project again with the purpose of doing a deeper dive into Incident Response and implementing additiona NIST 800-53 controls.
-I would also like to allow the environment for longer than 24 hours to observe changes in the attacks utilizied by malicious actors.
+This project taught me a lot and put a lot of my foundational knowledge into practice.
+Configuring the honeynet and implementing a small-scale SOC gave me valuable hands-on experience with a variety of tools.
+In the future, I plan to conduct this project again with the purpose of doing a deeper dive into Incident Response and implementing additional NIST 800-53 controls.
+I would also like to allow the environment for longer than 24 hours to observe changes in the attacks utilized by malicious actors.